mg747/band/README.md

     -   #### Typography
         -   The Arial font is the main font used throughout the whole website with Helvetica and Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Arial is a clean font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
+The hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.

 *   ## Wireframes

--   Desktop View
+-   #### Desktop View

 #### Home Page Skeleton Plane
 ![Site Home Page Skeleton Plane](assets/images/homepagescreenshot.png)